Watergate Sonic Remote Water Valve. Not exactly Apple Home..... yet, but you can do it.

 Installation

 Well, I got a plumber to do it and, at the same time, replace a whole section of iron pipe with copper pipe.
-The instructions are very easy to follow and I must say Hero Labs were very pro-active in making sure I got the instructions to pass on to the plumber.
+The instructions are very easy to follow and I must say Watergate were very pro-active in making sure I got the instructions to pass on to the plumber.

 Inside the installation manual, there is a QR code to download the app and then you just follow the prompts: